 Check App Permissions

-On Android devices, app permissions can sometimes disrupt GPS functionality.
+App permissions can sometimes disrupt GPS functionality on Android devices.
 Access your device’s settings, go to “Apps,” and select the app that relies on GPS.
 Verify that location permissions are enabled for that specific app.
 On iOS, navigate to settings, choose “Privacy,” then “Location Services,” and ensure the app can access location services.
 Proper permissions are essential for apps to utilize GPS data effectively.

 Reset Location and Privacy Settings (iOS)

 For iOS users encountering persistent GPS accuracy issues, resetting location and privacy settings can be beneficial.
 In your device’s settings, select “General,” then “Reset,” and opt for “Reset Location & Privacy.”
-After performing this reset, reconfigure your location preferences and permissions for apps.
+After performing this reset, reconfigure your location preferences and app permissions.
 This step can help resolve any configuration-related problems.

 Clear App Cache and Data (Android)